manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 This sets up the Redux store correctly and allows TypeScript to understand the structure of the `state` object we retrieve through the `useAppSelector` hook.

+While we are at it, let's also remove two now unused imports, by changing line to this:

+    import { configureStore } from '@reduxjs/toolkit';

 You can also remove lines 12-17, and should thus end up with this:

     import { configureStore, ThunkAction, Action } from '@reduxjs/toolkit';